erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 ![](r4ds_chapters1-3_walkthrough_files/figure-markdown_github/drv_vs_cyl-1.png)

-3.What plots does the following code make?
+### 3. What plots does the following code make?
 What does . do?

 Based on the output, I assume that . means to perform a 1D facet plot using the variable supplied.
 Although having the . vs not having it doesn't change the output when using the form (~ drv).
 Switching between . ~ drv and drv ~ . flips the orientation of the graphs.
 Worth to note that facet\_map(~ drv, ncol = 3) provides the same output as facet\_grid(. ~ drv).